KristinWilliams/portfolio/README.md

 # Portfolio

-A personal website showcase all of my projects.
+A personal website to showcase all of my projects.

 ## Built With